 Launched in the year 2000, R&D Tax Credits are a Revenue-backed tax incentive to help companies meet the costs involved in innovation and growth.
 The government has long recognised that companies engaging in a range of innovative activities not only make themselves more competitive but boost the economy as a whole through investment and job creation.

 Has your company undergone R&D work lately?
 Then time is of the essence.
 While R&D Tax Credit applications can be made within 12 months from the end of a tax year, we recommend completing the claim over the course of the year in real time.
 This then avoids a rushed, last-minute exercise in data gathering and panicking about getting your submission in on time.
-We also suggest regarding the process as a set of stages, so that information can be collected and processed in a timely fashion.
+It’s also worth thinking of the process as a set of stages, so that information can be collected and processed in a timely fashion.

-The Research and Development (R&D) Tax Credit scheme is open to all Irish companies that have recently undergone - or are undergoing currently - innovative projects either in Ireland or inside the European Economic Area.
-This sounds pretty broad, and it is - providing that there has been some element of scientific or technological advancement involved.
+The Research and Development (R&D) Tax Credit scheme is open to all Irish companies that have recently undergone - or are currently undergoing - innovative projects either in Ireland or inside the European Economic Area.
+This sounds pretty broad, and it is – but the big proviso is that there has been some element of scientific or technological advancement involved.

 The scheme provides a 25% tax credit against a company’s bill for Corporation Tax, over and above a tax deduction of 12.5%.
-This effectively means an accepted R&D tax relief claim can generate a refund of €37.50 per €100 worth of R&D expenditure.
+This effectively means an accepted R&D Tax Credits claim can generate a refund of €37.50 per €100 worth of R&D expenditure.
 In essence, R&D Tax Credits actually reduce the real cost of R&D by as much as 37.5%.

 How Irish companies can qualify for R&D Tax Credits